Journey to Pascha

 • Read with the class the first part of the Gospel for Lazarus Saturday, John 11: 1-27.

 Be sure students understand that this is the day on which we remember Jesus raising His friend Lazarus from the dead.
+Tell them that in this lesson and the following five lessons you will be talking about Lazarus Saturday and Palm Sunday, and then the days of Holy Week leading to Pascha.

-• Discuss the following questions, giving students a chance to answer.
-Suggested answers are in italics.
+• Suggested answers are in italics.

 1. How does the first part of the passage tell us that Jesus had real friends who loved Him?
 Verses 3 and 5 tell us this.